sumdher/trajectory_segmenter_movmedspd/README.md

 _[ipywidgets](https://ipywidgets.readthedocs.io/en/stable/)_ for a Google Colab/Jupyter interface for dynamic visualization.

 ## Strengths:
-- Data-driven, adaptive determination of window sizes for moving median from the data, instead of arbitrarily setting it.
+- Data-driven, adaptive determination of window sizes for moving median and other parameters from the data, instead of arbitrarily setting them.
 (Entropy difference and Jensen-Shannon Divergence)
 - Interface for dynamic visualiations (of graphs) to manually determine and define the parameters.
 - Comparable results with existing algorithms; sometimes better in some aspects.
 (See section: "**Results**")
 - Fast and robust.